 - Substantially full disability for 90 days

 Drivers owe a duty of care to operate their vehicles safely and follow all laws.
 Arguably, a driver who operates a vehicle while drunk is already negligent, as a DUI is against the law and leads to unsafe operation all too frequently.
-But specific actions that cause an accident, such as trying to run a red light or speeding, are also arguably negligent because they violate both the law and the principles of safe driving.
+But specific actions that cause a motor vehicle accident, such as trying to run a red light or speeding, are also arguably negligent because they violate both the law and the principles of safe driving.

 Victims of car accidents need to know who or what caused the accident if they wish to bring a Fort Lauderdale drunk driving accident lawsuit.
 Their injuries also must stem directly from the accident, and not some other cause.

 A drunk driving accident lawyer at The Levin Firm can help you through this difficult time.
 We offer a free consultation to all car accident victims and their families, so you can get the help you deserve.

 If you bring a Fort Lauderdale drunk driving accident lawsuit, you could seek damage compensation for:

 - Medical expenses, both already incurred and future – For emergency transport, emergency room treatment, diagnostic tests, doctor’s visits, hospitalization, surgery, prescription medication, assistive devices, retrofitting a home to accommodate a disability, and more.